Affiliate links on Android Authority may earn us a commission. Learn more.

-The most important part of how to measure a TV is figuring out its screen size.
-In this case, TV manufacturers measure screen sizes diagonally, from one top corner of the display on one side to the bottom corner on the opposite side.
+The most important part of measuring a TV is figuring out its actual screen size.
+Manufacturers typically measure screens diagonally, from the top corner on one side to the bottom corner on the opposite.

-You can also use the tape measure to discover a TV display’s height and width, which are always smaller than the diagonal display size.
-Also, almost all smart TVs have a 16:9 screen ratio, mainly because most TV shows use that ratio.
-There have been a few attempts over the years to sell TVs with a 21:9 aspect ratio, which is the same that is used in most theatrical films.
-However, they have since been discontinued due to low sales, although some large PC monitors are available with 21:9 ratios.
+You can also use a tape measure to gauge a screen’s height and width, which are always smaller than the diagonal.
+Nearly all smart TVs use a 16:9 aspect ratio, mainly because most movies and TV shows have settled on that format.
+There have been a few attempts to sell TVs with a 21:9 ratio, but they’ve been discontinued due to low sales.
+Some large PC monitors support 21:9, primarily for immersive gaming and improved productivity.

 TV frame sizes

-As we mentioned, TV makers sometimes combine display sizes and frame or bezel sizes on their televisions to get to their advertised size.
-Some TVs have bigger frames and bezels than others.
-Older flat-screen TVs usually have much larger bezels compared to new smart TVs.
-Indeed, some high-end smart televisions barely have a frame or bezel at all.
-Again, when you want to measure a TV, make sure you check out the official specs (if available) which could reveal the frame size as well as the display size.
-It’s always good to have a tape measure if you are shopping in a brick-and-mortar store for a new TV to get accurate sizes.
+As mentioned, TV makers sometimes combine screens with frames or bezels to get to an advertised size.
+The obvious issue is that some TVs have bigger frames and bezels than others.
+Newer TVs usually have enormous bezels, whereas modern ones barely have a frame or bezel, despite a larger screen area.
+Again, when you want to measure a TV, check out the official specs (if available), which could reveal frame size and screen information.
+It’s always good to have a tape measure if you’re shopping in a brick-and-mortar store.

-Whether you have a table to place your TV, or if you want to mount it on a wall, you want to make sure you have a big enough TV so when you sit down to watch your favorite show, you get the best experience.
-If you are in a living room or bedroom, take a tape measure to find the distance between your wall or table and your sofa, chair, or bed.
-Divide that distance by two, and that should be the best screen size for your TV.
-So if there is 10 feet between your sofa and your wall or TV table, you will want at least a 60-inch TV.
+Whether you have a table, entertainment center, or wall mount, you’ll want a TV that’s big enough to see detail and minimize distractions.
+In a living room or bedroom, use a tape measure to find the distance in inches between your TV’s niche and your sofa, chair, or bed.
+Divide that distance by two, and that’s probably the best screen size for your TV.
+For example, if there are 120 inches (10 feet) between your sofa and entertainment center, you’ll want a 60-inch TV.

-However, you can certainly get a much bigger TV if you want a more immersive experience, and you can also move your sofa, chair, or bed to get closer to your TV if you have a smaller television.
-In the end, the final placement takes a little bit of guesswork.
-However, if you measure a TV and your room size accurately, you can get a pretty good idea of how it will finally look when you set the TV up.
+Final placement takes a little bit of guesswork.
+However, if you measure a TV and your room size accurately, you can get a pretty good idea of how it’ll look when you set things up.